Recent Water Damage Posts

 How to Locate a Shower or Bathtub Leak

 Though some water leaks throughout your Florida home can be easy to spot, there are a vast amount of others that require more than a casual glance.
 A shower or bathtub leak, for example, can fall into the latter category, as there are a variety of places for leaks to emerge from in these areas.
-If you’re in need of help identifying a water leak in your shower, read on to learn how to effectively locate one without much hassle.
+If you need help identifying a water leak in your shower, read on how to locate one without much hassle effectively.
 Once the source has been identified, contacting a trained water restoration team can ensure your home is cleared of any water damage, as well.

 Check the Common Sources First

-Before tearing into the tile work or uprooting your tub, it pays to investigate the more obvious areas first.
-After a shower, inspect common sources such as the:
+Before tearing into the tile work or uprooting your tub, it pays to investigate the more apparent areas first.
+After a shower, inspect familiar sources such as the:

 - Faucet handles, and the areas surrounding them, or